Argument from nonbelief: There really are no atheists defense

-This is the argument that all true atheists are at heart lying so that they may live in a way that is contrary to God's commands (as seen in particular interpretations of Romans 1:18-25).
-Critics note that there are atheists who are not lying and are not using their atheism as an escape to sin.
-Proponents note, however, that they could just as easily still be lying, perhaps not to others anymore but themselves (i.e. loving the wrong woman argument).
-Some have claimed this argument, however, fails to account for Stephen Maitzen's point on the demographics of theism.
-If all atheists are liars, why are people in some societies so much more likely to lie than in others?
-Finally, some have also claimed this argument fails to account for Jason Marsh's point on natural nonbelief in early humans.
-Since there was quite plausibly such a thing as natural nonbelief in early humans, then it does not make much sense to say that said nonbelief is self-deceptive.
-That is because natural nonbelief entails nonresistant nonbelief.
+This argument posits that all true atheists are, at their core, lying in order to live in a way that contradicts God's commands, as seen in certain interpretations of Romans 1:18-25.
+Critics point out that there are atheists who are genuinely not lying and are not using their atheism as an excuse to sin.
+However, proponents argue that atheists could still be deceiving themselves, even if they are not lying to others (for example, the argument about loving the wrong woman, which may need further clarification).
+Some have suggested that this argument overlooks Stephen Maitzen's point regarding the demographics of theism: if all atheists are liars, why are people in some societies more likely to lie than in others?
+Additionally, others contend that the argument fails to address Jason Marsh's point about natural nonbelief in early humans.
+Since it is plausible that natural nonbelief existed in early humans, it doesn't make sense to claim that such nonbelief is self-deceptive.
+Natural nonbelief, they argue, entails nonresistant nonbelief.